MdSahil-oss/MdSahil-oss/README.md

 - 🔭 Currently working on two diffrent open source projects.
 - 🌱 Learning DevOps but open to explore other fields.
 - 👯 Looking to collaborate on cool Open source projects.
-- 😄 If you have any project related idea then get back to me, will be glad to collaborate with you.
+- 😄 If you have any project related idea then come up to me, will be glad to collaborate with you.
 <!--
 **MdSahil-oss/MdSahil-oss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.